pgRouting/pgrouting/doc/components/pgr_connectedComponentsV.rst

 pgr_connectedComponentsV
 ===============================================================================

-``pgr_connectedComponentsV`` — Compute the connected components of an undirected graph using a DFS-based approach.
+``pgr_connectedComponentsV`` — Return the connected components of an undirected graph using a DFS-based approach.
 In particular, the algorithm implemented by Boost.Graph.

 .. figure:: images/boost-inside.jpeg